sampsyo/home/_drafts/adl.md

 In an HDL, the essential complexities of hardware design---fine-grained parallelism, orchestrating many distributed memories, and so on---collide with a host of accidental complexities.
 Writing in an HDL reminds me of writing entire programs in assembly:
 I have granular control over performance, but this control comes at the cost of extreme verbosity and brittleness.

-The problem is the abstraction level:
+The problem is the abstraction level.
-*too much* detail and control over performance can paradoxically make it harder to productively iterate toward a fast implementation.
+*Too much* detail and control over performance can paradoxically make it harder to productively iterate toward a fast implementation.
 Just as not all high-performance software needs to drop down to the level of assembly, not all accelerator design needs the granular control that HDLs offer.

 HDLs have their place: they remain the right tool for the job when designing general-purpose processors, for example.
 But my thesis here is that their unique ability to express arbitrary circuits is unnecessary for most cases when the goal is to design hardware that implements a specific computation.
-HDLs' generality and low-level control renders them indispensable for low-level control and classic hardware design scenarios, in the same way that assembly programming today remains indispensable for edge cases and extreme performance tuning.
+HDLs' generality and low-level control renders them indispensable for low-level control and classic hardware design scenarios, in the same way that assembly programming today remains indispensable for extreme performance tuning, embedded systems, and other niches.
-And in the same way that a vanishing minority of software in the 21st century is written directly in assembly, even in performance-sensitive settings, HDLs impose more complexity than mainstream accelerator designers of the future should need to deal with.
+And in the same way that a vanishing minority of software in the 21st century is written directly in assembly, even in performance-sensitive scenarios, HDLs impose more complexity than mainstream accelerator designers of the future should need to deal with.

-If application-specific accelerator design is going to go mainstream, we need alternatives that embrace different levels of abstraction.
+If hardware acceleration is going to go mainstream, we need alternatives that embrace different levels of abstraction.
 The key challenge is to identify the key factors in the *essential complexity* of hardware design---the fundamental factors that make it harder than other parallel programming---and to embody that complexity in a programming model.
-What would a programming language look like that was designed from the ground up for implementing algorithmic accelerators?
+What would a programming language look like that was designed from the ground up for implementing efficient algorithmic accelerators?

 ### C-Based HLS is Not the Only Answer